27 Jul Jazz Up the August Garden

 Lungwort (Pulmonaria) ‘Majeste’ and ‘Diana Clare’ have striking silvery-white leaves.
 Most varieties have white spotted, green leaves.

-Siberian Bugloss (Brunnera) ‘Variegata’ has bold white margins and green leaves; ‘Jack Frost’ has silvery leaves with green veins and ‘Looking Glass’ have all silver leave
+Siberian Bugloss (Brunnera) ‘Variegata’ has bold white margins and green leaves; ‘Jack Frost’ has silvery leaves with green veins (pictured) and ‘Looking Glass’ have all silver leaves.